solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 #### 4. Build and emulate

-Now let's build the project.
+Now let's build the project locally.
 You will choose `y` for every answer.
 This will take a while to complete.

 ```bash
 npx eas build --profile development --platform android --local